progit/progit/ja/09-git-internals/01-chapter9.markdown

 	$ git cat-file blob junio-gpg-pub

-in the Git source code.
-The Linux kernel also has a non-commit-pointing tag object — the first tag created points to the initial tree of the import of the source code.
+in the Git source code repository.
+The Linux kernel repository also has a non-commit-pointing tag object — the first tag created points to the initial tree of the import of the source code.

 ### Remotes ###